 I am not yet born; O hear me.
 Let not the bloodsucking bat or the rat or the stoat or the

 The ‘this is’ of MacNeice’s earlier poetry has here been replaced by the parabolic, ‘as if’: in this case the imaginative conceit of a conscious, passionate, forward-looking, articulate foetus.
 MacNeice always liked to exploit the sounds of words and the clattering of the consonants in these opening lines, the internal rhymes and half rhymes, evoke the voice’s fear of brutal treatment.

+I am not yet born, console me.
 I fear that the human race may with tall walls wall me,

 xxxxxwith strong drugs dope me, with wise lies lure me,